- Agronomic: wheat

 - Pest Management: biological control, field monitoring/scouting, trap crops

-2) Select solid-stem lines from a Reeder/Choteau cross that have high end-use quality and vary in volatile production and stem solidness.
+The objectives of the proposal are four-fold.
+First, we will assess the potential of solid-stemmed Choteau spring wheat as a trap crop for control of wheat stem sawfly.
+Second, we will select solid-stem lines from a Reeder/Choteau cross that have high end-use quality and vary in volatile production and stem solidness.
+Third, we